rezwansaki/calculator_flutter-app/README.md

 # Calculator - flutter project

 A simgple caltulator, built on flutter.
+This is not completed.

 ![Alt text](Screenshot.png "calculator flutter-project")

+## All that work is done

+It is not completed.
+According to some, the work of addition, subtraction, multiplication and division can be done.

+## All that work is left

+But in addition to working with decimal numbers, there is more work left.
+Responding, rotation does not show some parts.
+Sort some more buttons should be raised.

 ## Instructuions